Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 But then there's a need to step back.
-Although the poem, the note, is very short and seems like a personal confession of sorts, ( actually husband to wife), there is much more going on beyond the immediate field.
+Although the poem, the note, is very short and seems like a personal confession of sorts (actual husband to wife) there is much more going on beyond the immediate field.

-So this is a free verse poem with no regular rhythm but it does have iambic beat in lines 2,5 and 11 - the plums & and which - and an unusual amphibrach beat in lines 4,8 and 9 - the icebox & for breakfast & Forgive me & (amphibrach is when a word has unstressed.stressed.unstressed or uXu syllables).
+So, this is a free verse poem with no regular rhythm but it does have iambic beat in lines 2,5 and 11—the plums . . . and which—and an unusual amphibrach beat in lines 4,8 and 9—the icebox . . . for breakfast . . .
+Forgive me & (amphibrach is when a word has unstressed.stressed.unstressed or daDUMda syllables).

 If this poem is written down as a piece of prose, with additional punctuation, it becomes two or three sentences: